divblox/divblox.github.io/troubleshooting.md

 ```
 extension=php_openssl.dll
 ```
-5. Restart your webserver and refresh the divblox installation checker to confirm that things are working now.
+5. Restart your webserver and refresh the Divblox installation checker to confirm that things are working now.

 ### Lowercase table names
-divblox relies on code generation to create the ORM for you project.
+Divblox relies on code generation to create the ORM for you project.
 This generation is done, based on the tables in your database.
 If the tables in your database do not have case-sensitive names, the classes in the corresponding ORM might fail to work correctly.
 The installation checker will display the following error:
 ```
 Database table names case configuration: Failed!
 Please ensure that the database variable 'lower_case_table_names' is set to 2
 ```